 B. Platform or Location

 How or where will you host your event?
 For a virtual program, consider what you will need in a hosting platform and how your audience will access the event.
 (If you are new to the virtual event environment, you may find these tips and resources for holding virtual events collected by the Night Sky Network helpful.)
 If you are able to safely host a physical event, make sure you have all of the proper permissions and permits to use your desired venue, and then consider:

 How many people will this venue, or virtual platform, hold?

 Will this size be sufficient to accommodate all of your desired participants in accordance with current health guidelines?
-Remember to consider flow of traffic in entryways & exits, restrooms, and any other possible trouble areas specific to your venue.
+For in-person events, remember to consider flow of traffic in entryways & exits, restrooms, and any other possible trouble areas specific to your venue.